Swazi-1/LowPolyCam/README.md

 > 💡 **720p Data Saver uses about 123 MB/hour**, allowing roughly **130 hours** of recording with 16 GB of free storage.

+Actual file sizes can vary depending on frame rate, scene complexity, codec, and bitrate settings.

 ---

 ## 📱 iOS Notes